 - She and her partner recently adopted a 3-year-old kid.

 - Her parents recently moved in with her.

 - She allegedly “had difficulty running.”

 All of those were sham arguments.
 Here is how we responded, one by one, to each argument made by the insurance company:

 - Dr. Smith was a frequent player for MetLife, having testified for them, in support of a denial, eight times.
 There is no record of him ever disagreeing.
 He was an internist commenting on a rheumatologist's diagnosis.
 He was vastly underqualified.
 His report was 90%+ copy and pasted medical notes.
 It had minimal analysis.
 He provided no evidence supporting his conclusion.
 He never discussed job duties.

 - Fibromyalgia is incapable of objective medical validation.
 The non-existence of evidence that cannot exist does not mean somehow that the condition doesn't exist.

 - That was a cherry picked statement.
 It was based on a digital medical record which carried over previous records.
-The original record was years ago., and it actually said “she reports difficulty walking, bending, standing, and running.”
+The original record was years ago, and it said: “she reports difficulty walking, bending, standing, and running.”
 MetLife & Verizon knew the claimant used a cane because of her arthritis.
-Someone using a cane, does not run.
+Someone using a cane does not run.

-We don’t know whether we will win this case (we will update this page when we do).
-Obviously, we think we should.
-What we do know, and are very proud of, is that when the attorney for MetLife and Verizon stood up to speak, the Judge in charge interrupted him and asked him “is it really your position that disabled people cant adopt?”
-The attorney took the bait, and tried to rationalize it.
+When the attorney for MetLife and Verizon stood up to speak, the Judge in charge interrupted him and asked him “is it really your position that disabled people can't adopt?”
+The attorney took the bait and tried to rationalize it.
 In the middle of his rationalization, the Judge again interrupted him with just “Really?”
 The Judge also felt compelled to criticize MetLife & Verizon’s ignorance of their “expert doctors” prior litigation history, and his obvious bias.